 If we multiply the dividend and divisor by the same number,

 We saw that in Lesson 11 where we used the division bar, which is now the most useful way to indicate division.
-(See Problems 29 - 31 of that Lesson.)
-Nevertheless, in Lesson 12 we did problems with the traditional division box.
-For the sake of those students still required to learn division of decimals in that way, there remains only the case in which the divisor is a decimal.
+(See Problems 30 - 31 of that Lesson.)
+For the sake of those students still required to learn division with the traditional division box:

 Multiply the divisor by 100 so that it becomes the whole number 3.
 Compensate by multiplying 12 by 100 also; add on two 0's.
 (Lesson 4, Questions 1 and 2.)